Xiao-Vandy/LLM-Prompt-Variance-Diagnostic-Analysis/README.md

 This repository contains the toolkit, evaluation code, and visualizations for the paper:
 "When Meaning Stays the Same, but Models Drift: Evaluating Quality of Service under Token-Level Behavioral Instability in LLMs"

+This is a preliminary version of ongoing work exploring behavioral instability in LLMs under semantic consistency.

+We plan to expand the evaluation framework in future updates.

 <pre>
 @misc{li2025meaningstayssamemodels,
       title={When Meaning Stays the Same, but Models Drift: Evaluating Quality of Service under Token-Level Behavioral Instability in LLMs},